Sharky90/100-days-of-code/r1-log.md

 //Day 61 December 03.
 Tuesday //
 Wow first time using site security measures Cross Site Request Forgery(CSRF), learned about basic 'forms'...
 Django is awesome...🤗
 #100DaysOfCode

+//Day 62 December 04.
+Wednesday //
+"Form Validation" I mean wow how cool and easy it is to use the built in Django validators that are highly recommended.
+Beware of E-Corp !!! 🤫.............................Mr.Robot🤖
+#100DaysOfCode